Why $100,000 Isn't the Dream Salary It Used to Be

 Shisu_ka/Adobe man lost in thoughts while deciding which card to use for payment while sitting on floor with bills and calculator

-Americans do not owe as much in credit card debt as they do in student loans, but the numbers are still startling: As of May, credit card balances are sitting at $986 billion.
+Americans do not owe as much in credit card debt as they do in student loans, but the numbers are still startling: As of the first quarter of 2024, their total credit card balances were $1.115 trillion.

 A couple of easy ways to whittle down your debt include paying more than the minimum on your credit card each month and cutting your expenses.